After we purchased the land for our monastery in 1983 we

 So many religions have emerged and disappeared that no religion

 can claim superiority over other religions.
+Religion is only one

 The central problem facing our planet is human overpopulation.